 In serious cases (ca. 12-30% of cases), the disease progresses to pneumonia within about a week, with symptoms including shortness of breath, rapid, shallow breathing, and a sharp or stabbing chest pain that gets worse with deep breathing or coughing. (ref)

-How to protect yourself from being infected
+How to protect yourself and others from being infected

 The more we keep our distance, and the earlier we choose to do this, the more lives can be saved and the less suffering will be endured by the sick.

 Very important, especially if you are not isolating yourself: wash your hands often, and do it carefully for at least 20 seconds.
 Hand sanitizer can help if you can’t find water and soap nearby, but it's not as effective.
 Disposable gloves are even better, but they need to be changed frequently.

 Very important: avoid touching your face, especially your mouth, nose and eyes, without washing your hands first.
 Facial orifices are how the virus gets into the body - not through unbroken skin on your hands.
 Wearing gloves is useless if you touch your face with them.
 It’s not easy: a 2015 study found that participants touched their faces 23 times an hour.
 Some tips from NYT and HuffPost articles: 1.
 Use tissues, 2.
 Identify triggers and habits (nervousness, dry eyes) so you can stop them mentally or physically (e.g. keep eyes lubricated, wear glasses instead of contact lenses), 3.
 Keep your hands busy, touch something else (e.g. a stress ball), 4.
 Put up reminders, 5.
 Chill, practice meditation, mindfulness, intentional breathing.